mkrupczak3/Coneslayer/README.md

 ## Methodology

 The core of coneslayer was trained on a set of over 10,000 hand-labeled images of homogeneous cones.
-About 2600 of these were generated automatically from GoPro footage GoPro footage then labeled by hand by members of the KSU EVT team:
+About 2600 of these were generated automatically from GoPro footage then labeled by hand by members of the KSU EVT team:

 | Person            | Images Labeled |